FranzSw/DL-2021/README.md

 # For Standalone

-1. Install python packages from requirements.txt.
+1. Install python packages from `requirements.txt`.
-2. run app.py in /src
+	1. For a user-friendly UI and webcam input, run `app.py` in `/src` .
+	2. For batch-processing, place your images in `/src/in/content` or `/src/in/style` respectively, setup the parameter set in `/src/parameters.py` and run `batch.py` in `/src`.

 # Notebook Demo